About

 Science Journalism

-I have begun to work with the Michigan Engineer News Center staff so I can gain more experience in science journalism.
-My first news article is about UM student Dan Bruder designing and prototyping a DIY ventilator.
+During 2020, I worked with the Michigan Engineer News Center staff to gain more experience in science journalism and wrote an article about UM student Dan Bruder designing and prototyping a DIY ventilator.

 Fun (and still slightly informative) Videos